matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 the user, so they are aware of the change.

-If a verified person's cryptographic identity changes (i.e. they reset their recovery key) then this is very important: we verified them because we care about proof that no-one is listening, and now someone could be.
+If a verified person's cryptographic identity changes (i.e. they reset their master cross-signing key) then this is very important: we verified them because we care about proof that no-one is listening, and now someone could be.
 The user can choose to **withdraw verification** (i.e. "demote" them from being verified), or **re-verify** them.
 Until they do one or the other, communication with them should